Women's War: Name discrepancy

-The event goes by many different names, including (but not limited to) Aba Women's Riots of 1929, Aba Women's War, and The Women's Market Rebellion of 1929.
+The event goes by many different names, including (among other names) Aba Women's Riots of 1929, the Aba Women's War, and the Women's Market Rebellion of 1929.
 It is usually referred to as the "Aba Women's Riots of 1929" because that was how it was named in British records.
-The women utilized protest techniques that were traditional and specific to their communities, such as sitting on a man and wearing traditional ritual wear.
-While the men in the community understood what those techniques and tactics meant, the British did not because they were outsiders.
-As such, the event appeared to be "crazy acts by hysterical women," thus calling the events riots.
-Scholars have argued that calling the event "Aba Riots" de-politicizes the "feminist impetus" as well as frame the events through a colonial lens.
-Since the event was called "Ogu Umunwanyi" in Igbo and "Ekong Iban" in Ibibio by the local women—both of which translates to "women's war"—Some historians have made a push to call it the "Women's War" in order to take the event out of a colonial lens and center it on the women involved.
+The event appeared to be "crazy acts by hysterical women" to colonial administrators who were unfamiliar with the cultural practices being employed, and the events were recorded as riots.
+Scholars have argued that calling the event "Aba Riots" depoliticized the feminist dimension of the uprising and frames the events through a colonial lens.
+Since the event was called "Ogu Umunwanyi" in Igbo and "Ekong Iban" in Ibibio by the local women, both of which translate to "women's war", some historians have argued calling it the "Women's War" in order to center the perspective of the women involved rather than that of the colonial administration.The debate over naming has persisted, and the language of "riot" continues to appear particularly in British-originating sources.